 Meeting Planner Time Zone Converter

 The Meeting Planner Time Zone Converter computes meeting planner time zone from the relation destination hour = (source hour + (destination UTC offset - source UTC offset)) mod 24.
 It takes 3 inputs (meeting hour in source zone 0 to 23 in h, source utc offset in h, destination utc offset in h) and returns the meeting planner time zone.
-Because this is a pure mathematical or physical formula rather than a jurisdiction-specific rule, the result never changes over time: the same inputs always produce the same answer, so you can rely on it whether you are checking homework, sizing a design, or sanity-checking another tool.
-Enter your values in the fields below and the result updates instantly; you can also share a permalink that pre-fills the exact calculation, which is useful for teaching, reports, or collaboration.
+These are for anyone working to a fixed calendar or clock: people setting deadlines and milestones, teams and travelers coordinating across regions, administrators counting notice or waiting periods, and anyone planning a personal date or a daily routine, and the result gives you the specific date, time, count or label you can put on a calendar or confirm to someone else.
+Enter your values below and the result updates instantly, and you can share a permalink that pre-fills the exact calculation.
+Enter each date or time exactly as it is recorded, note the time zone and stick to a single clock convention (24-hour, or 12-hour with AM and PM) whenever a value carries a time of day, and where a span is involved decide up front whether the start day or start time counts toward the total, since an inclusive versus exclusive endpoint and an unnoticed daylight saving shift are the usual reasons two people get different answers from the same starting point.
 For example, with meeting hour in source zone 0 to 23 = 9 h, source utc offset = 0 h, destination utc offset = 9 h, the meeting planner time zone works out to 18, and the worked example further down the page shows every step so you can follow the arithmetic and reproduce it by hand.
 The method is the standard form documented by NIST Time and Frequency Division, and the figure above each result carries the date it was last verified.
-This tool is general information and is not a substitute for professional engineering, medical, financial, or scientific advice; always check critical results against the primary source and your own judgement.
+This is arithmetic over the calendar and clock, so it reports what the dates and times themselves add up to rather than what a particular deadline or routine requires: an employer or institution that counts business days, public holidays and cut-off times by its own rules, a region that shifts its clocks or observes different holidays, and ordinary variation in what a personal schedule has to accommodate can all move the practical answer away from the calculated one.

 With Meeting hour in source zone 0 to 23 = 9 h, Source UTC offset = 0 h, Destination UTC offset = 9 h, the result is 18.